Support us

 Here are some ideas to get you started:

-To claim your points, tell us how your school has explored a wood and the date of your visit.
+This challenge is worth two points on our award.
+To claim them, tell us how your school has explored a wood and the date of your visit.
 You can share pupils' comments, drawings and photos too.

 Trees woods and wildlife